arunabhdas/unicorn-crm/README.md

-# CloudCnctrCRM
+# CloudCnctr.AI wallet
+CloudCnctr.AI is a low-code / no-code platform that allows for the development, testing, and deployment of a full stack (frontend, middleware, backend) application built using Clean architecture Principles.

-CloudCnctr is a blockchain powered DeFi platform that connects assets in the digital world with assets in the physical world Cnctr-Android is a cloud CRM for enterprise business analytics
+CloudCnctr.AI wallet is a blockchain powered DeFi platform that connects assets in the digital world with assets in the physical world

 # Clean Architecture Concepts